-One of the most impressive complexes – built in neoclassical style – is the triptych of the old university building, flanked by the Academy of Athens and the National Library of Greece.
+One of the most impressive complexes is the triptych of the old university building.
+It’s built in the neoclassical style and flanked by the Academy of Athens and the National Library of Greece.

 This group is standing on the Panepistimiou boulevard and very worth the visit.

 Especially if you are a sports fan and fascinated by the Olympic games, a visit to the Panathenaic Stadium will be indispensable.
 Talking ’bout sports – you can walk there in about 30 minutes, admiring a handful of amazing buildings on the go.
 Start at Monistiraki Square, dominated by the Tzistarakis Mosque built in 1759.
 Today, it is an annex of the Museum of Greek Folk Art.